Volunteer as a befriender

 Complete the volunteer enquiry form below, email volunteer@fotfwinchester.org or call us on 01962 864466 for an application pack.

 Volunteers must be aged 23 or over.
-Applicants to the role are subject to an interview, DBS and references check.
+Applicants to the role are subject to an interview, two references and a clear enhanced DBS check.